Chapter 7 : Automatic

 “I asked Orla Quirke to send a materials list to Kuwait like the Minister requested and it ended up somewhere in Kenya instead!
 This’s a huge mess!
 I’ve got to resend everything and hope that Mrs. Marchbanks doesn’t bite my head off!”

 “Fat chance of that happening.
 The old bat’s been gone for weeks.
 Sick with something, apparently.”
-Fanny sniffed around hopefully.
+Franny sniffed around hopefully.
 “Reckon she died?”

 “What?!
 It’s being kind to her and to us!
 Nobody wants to end up that wrinkly and old!
 I’m wishing her the best, you see?”